Teusner/NAO_Visual_Servoing/README.md

 ```

 Then with a processed ball size in pixels, we are able to compute the estimated distance between the nao and the ball.

+## Shooting the ball

+Then to move the nao we just need to use the motionProxy and the moveTo method.
+The motion is split into three steps :
+* Rotation of NAO according to the last angle of the head
+* Longitudinal motion of the NAO in the direction of the ball
+* Shoot of the ball

+The final result is visible on the following GIF and the correspondig video file (_nao.mp4_) is avilable in this repository :

+!()[nao.gif]

 ## Authors